andressamorschel/AutenticationGitHub/README.md

-Autenticação de login via GitHub usando a gem devise
+User login authentication project and interface via GitHub and Google.
+This project was developed using the gems:

+-devise
+-omniauth-github omniauth
+-google-oauth2

+and with the Ruby On Rails framework.

-Exercício proposto pela empresa Real Seguro Viagem -> https://www.seguroviagem.srv.br/
+Exercise proposed by the company Real Seguro Viagem -> https://www.seguroviagem.srv.br/